JuliaGenAI/ColBERT.jl/README.md

 The script `example/indexing.jl` contains a minimal working example of how indexing is done.
 It's as simple as creating a configuration object, and calling the `index` function on it.

+    julia --project=examples/ examples/indexing.jl

+The script creates an index at a path determined from the configuration you've set up.
+Check out the example to see more details!

 ## Key Features

 As of now, the package supports the following: